muovikas/adi_analyzer/README.md

 ## Overview

 The ADI Log Analyzer is designed for radio enthusiasts who use digital modes (like WSJT-X) or traditional modes and want to understand their station's performance.
 It reads standard ADI log files, filters data by date and band, and creates comparative histograms of signal reports.
+Use the results to prioritize station improvements.
+If the reporst I receive are systematically lower than what I hear - perhaps I really need that legal limit linear amplifier...

 ## Features